-NOTE P - BOARD-RESTRICTED NET POSITION
+NOTE O - BOARD-RESTRICTED NET POSITION

-As noted in Note N, the Authority collects \$5.00 per ton in generation fees for solid waste generated in Summit County.
-Of this amount, the Board has elected to distribute \$1.00 per ton to or on behalf of the communities in Summit County to support the infrastructure of residential recycling and waste diversion and is recorded as a board-restricted net position and board-restricted cash in the amounts of \$171,109 and \$178,694 at December 31, 2021 and 2020, respectively.
+As noted in Note M, the Authority collects \$5.00 per ton in generation fees for solid waste generated in Summit County.
+Of this amount, the Board has elected to distribute \$1.00 per ton to or on behalf of the communities in Summit County to support the infrastructure of residential recycling and waste diversion and is recorded as a board-restricted net position and board-restricted cash in the amounts of \$164,747 and \$171,109 at December 31, 2022 and 2021, respectively.

-NOTE Q - CONTINGENCIES
+NOTE P - CONTINGENCIES

 Under the terms of federal and state grants, periodic audits are required and certain expenditures may be questioned as not appropriate under terms of the grants.
 Such audits could lead to reimbursement to the grantor agencies.
-Management believes disallowances, if any, will be immaterial.
+Management believes disallowances, if any, would be immaterial.

-NOTE R - RISK MANAGEMENT
+NOTE Q - RISK MANAGEMENT